fabianv1/fabianv1.github.io/README.md

 ]
 ```

-The read message prompts the filter to send a 12 byte message response that is caught by an `onmidimessage` function implemented at the top of `messages.js`.
-It prompts the `updateReadValue` function which takes in that message as input and parses it to get the value of the parameter, as well as the UCN of the parameter itself.
-Using these bytes, it gets the string value of the parameter by indexing into `userControls` and updated the website with appropriate value: the string value of a dropdown from the data object, a numerical value if its a knob, or a checkmark boolean value.
+Sending the read message prompts the filter to send a 12-byte message response that is caught by an `onmidimessage` function implemented at the top of `messages.js`.
+It prompts the `updateReadValue` function which takes in that message as input and parses it to get the value of the parameter and its UCN.
+Using these bytes, it gets the string value of the parameter by indexing into `userControls` and updates the editor with the appropriate value: the string value of a dropdown from the data object, a numerical value if its a knob, or a checkmark boolean value.

-The following is the structure of a read message response.
+The following is the structure of a read message response:
 ```
 [
   SysEx Start (1 byte: 0xF0),